 - Promoting your products and services: This is ultimately why you invest in marketing, right?

-1. Create Brand Recognition
+1. Builds Brand Awareness and Recognition

-Gaining brand recognition is one of any business’ most important marketing goals.
+Gaining brand awareness and brand recognition is one of any business’ most important marketing goals.
 That’s because consumers want to buy brands they recognize

 Social media has a benefit over traditional media because it can get your brand in front of people much more quickly and easily.
 Furthermore, it gets your audience looking at your brand even when they aren’t thinking about your brand or product.